apache/fury-site/docs/guide/python/type-registration.md

 ## Strict Mode Relationship

-With `strict=True`, deserialization accepts only registered types.
-Register all application classes before serializing or deserializing payloads, and keep the same registration IDs or names on every peer that shares those payloads.
+With `strict=True`, Fory loads and instantiates only registered application classes.
+Register application classes before serializing or deserializing payloads, and keep the same registration IDs or names on every peer that shares those payloads.

+Compatible metadata has one data-only exception: when a remote Struct has no local registration, deserialization returns the fixed framework `pyfory.UnknownStruct` value instead of loading or generating the sender's class.
+Register the class locally when the application requires a concrete application object.

 ## Related Topics